 - If the above actions are unsuccessful in locating the student or it is apparent immediately that the student is a missing person (e.g., witnessed abduction), the OC Campus Police will contact the appropriate local law enforcement agency to report the student as a missing person and the local law enforcement agency will take charge of the investigation.

 - No later than 24 hours after determining that a residential student is missing, the Dean of Students will notify the emergency contact (for students 18 and over) or the parent/guardian (for students under the age of 18) that the student is believed to be missing.
 Oklahoma City Police Department and Campus Police will also be contacted.

-- The University's Office of Public Relations will be notified timely to be prepared to respond to inquiries from media and others.
+- The University Communications office will be notified in a timely manner to be prepared to respond to inquiries from media and others.

 Campus Communications About Missing Students

-In cases involving missing persons, law enforcement personnel are best situated to provide information to the media that is designed to elicit public assistance in the search for a missing person.
-Therefore, all communications regarding missing students will be handled by outside law enforcement authorities, who may consult with the University's Office of Public Relations.
-All inquiries to the University regarding missing students, or information provided to any individual at the University about a missing student, shall be referred to the OC Campus Police, who shall refer such inquiries and information to law enforcement authorities.
+- In cases involving missing persons, law enforcement personnel are best situated to provide information to the media that is designed to elicit public assistance in the search for a missing person.
+Therefore, all communications regarding missing students will be handled by outside law enforcement authorities, who may consult with the University Communications office.
+All inquiries to the University regarding missing students or information provided to any individual at the University about a missing student shall be referred to the OC Campus Police, who shall refer such inquiries and information to law enforcement authorities.

-Prior to providing the University community with any information about a missing student, the Office of Public Relations shall consult with the OC Campus Police and with local law enforcement authorities to ensure that communications do not hinder the investigation.
+- Prior to providing the University community with any information about a missing student, the University Communications office will consult with Campus Police and with local law enforcement authorities to ensure that communications do not hinder the investigation.